creativepragmatic/commerce_migrate_cl/README.md

         bigustebrecluspocrobrocledusecrustudanovewerouajaswamapredaspobehestocrachuwibredapawupobri

-I know this is caused by the stubs used in the products and product variations migrations but I'm not sure if they're being created by an issue in the migrate module or because I don't fully understand it.
-When I ran Migrate Drupal, files with nonsensical names like this also appeared.
+2. I know this is caused by the stubs used in the products and product variations migrations but I'm not sure if they're being created by an issue in the migrate module or because I don't fully understand it.
 I remove them with the following SQL commands:

         DELETE FROM `commerce_product_variation_field_data`
           WHERE uid = 0;